scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 confusing for the user of the function.
 An effective but ugly way around this problem is to create the wrapper dynamically, using ``eval``.
 This can be automated by using the external ``decorator`` module.
-It provides support the ``decorator`` decorator, which takes a wrapper and turns it into a decorator which preserves the function signature.
+It provides support for the ``decorator`` decorator, which takes a wrapper and turns it into a decorator which preserves the function signature.